 Buyers these days are as unpredictable as the British weather.
 One year it is a mad rush for electronics, the other it is organic products.
 As a manufacturer, it is very important for you to study the current market trends and respond accordingly.
-The ability to keep on top of anticipated demand, while ensuring that you neither have spoilage nor shortage of stock, is what you need, to keep your business running seamlessly during Christmas.
+The ability to keep on top of anticipated demand, while ensuring that you neither have spoilage nor a shortage of stock, is what you need, to keep your business running seamlessly during Christmas.
 A system that helps you plan effectively and make informed decisions based on collated data is your best bet in such a scenario.

 While trying to cope up with bulk demand, manufacturers can sometimes lose track of quality, resulting in product defects and returns that negatively impact customer satisfaction and retention.
-Therefore it is essential to have full insight into quality control procedures, and monitor everything in real-time, so that problems can be identified instantly and flawed products or designs can be corrected before they reach the customer.
+Therefore it is essential to have full insight into quality control procedures and monitor everything in real-time so that problems can be identified instantly and flawed products or designs can be corrected before they reach the customer.
 A manufacturing management software can help you save time and money by monitoring everything in real-time and generating visual alerts of upcoming/ identified problems or delays.

 Order and Billing management